paybygroup/docs/contents/pbgapis.md

 - Standard response parameters as listed in the conventions section may be employed by the merchant as appropriate.

-[GORAN:  look at gp_create to see existing call to this API.
-Add list of parameters that are whitelisted there into the docs here.]

-• :purchase_cost currency [merchant] -- Idealized total cost of the purchase (including deposits, taxes, and fees).
-This is the amount PBG sends to the merchant when the PayByGroup completes, unless merchant collected an organizer deposit
+  - purchase_cost currency [merchant] -- Idealized total cost of the purchase (including deposits, taxes, and fees).
+This is the amount PBG sends to the merchant when the PayByGroup completes, unless merchant collected an organizer deposit.
   OR
-• :cost_per_person currency [merchant] -- Total cost of one spot (including deposits, taxes, and fees).
-This amount, multiplied by the total number of people in the group, is sent to the merchant when the PayByGroup completes
+  - cost_per_person currency [merchant] -- Total cost of one spot (including deposits, taxes, and fees).
+This amount, multiplied by the total number of people in the group, is sent to the merchant when the PayByGroup completes.
-• :purchase_image_url url [merchant] -- URL of the .png or .jpg image that best represents what is being purchased.
+  - purchase_image_url url [merchant] -- URL of the .png or .jpg image that best represents what is being purchased.
 It is scaled to be the main image on the dashboard.
 Image is downloaded from URL at the time of the call and proportionately resized so it is 270 pixels high.
 If its width is greater than 400 pixels, the left and right edges are proportionately clipped to reduce the height to 270 pixels.

-• :purchase_name
-• :purchase_description
-• :purchase_link_url
-• :merchant_org_email
+  - purchase_name string [merchant] -- Name for this particular purchase.
+  - purchase_description text [merchant] -- Detailed information about this purchase.
+  - purchase_link_url url [merchant] -- URL link back to this specific purchase on the merchant site.

 <br><br><br><br>